YZRW/literate-couscous/content/en/posts/2024/02/climbing-the-mountain-to-see-the-snow-scenery.md

 image = '/images/2024/02/PXL_20240205_155428676.MV.jpg'
 caption = 'snowman (Taken at 15:54 on February 5, 2024)'
 +++
+A picture is worth a thousand words
+---
 Attached pictures:
 ![Pictures taken](/images/2024/02/PXL_20240205_160629388.MV.jpg "Taken on 2024-02-05 16:06")
 ![Pictures taken](/images/2024/02/IMG_20240205_160818.jpg "Taken on 2024-02-05 16:08")